Money Matters

 3 questions to ask yourself and your staff

-Here are three questions that you might ask within your practice to kickstart preparing for MTD for Income Tax when it comes to landlords.
+Here are three questions you might ask within your practice when focusing on MTD for landlords.

 1. Is Making Tax Digital for Income Tax an opportunity for growth?

-From the perspective solely of the accounting profession, the introduction of MTD of VAT across the past few years has provided increased business opportunities.
+From the perspective solely of the accounting profession, the introduction of MTD for VAT provided increased business opportunities.

 The same is certainly true for MTD for Income Tax, which is arguably more involved than MTD for VAT, and impacts a massively larger number of individuals.

-While supporting sole trader and other clients will be an automatic choice, supporting a surge of landlord clients may not.
+While supporting sole trader and other clients is an automatic choice, supporting a surge of landlord clients may not.

 This provides a red pill/blue pill moment for practices.